pb111/Machine-Learning-with-Python/README.md

 All the projects are done on Jupyter Notebooks (Notebook Server 5.6.0).
 The server is running on Python version 3.7.0.

-### Libraries required
+## Libraries required

-Jupyter notebook links are provided in most of the projects.
-Some projects are still in progress.
-So, jupyter notebook links are not provided in those projects.
-I will add jupyter notebooks as I complete them.
+The following libraries are required to successfully implement the projects.

+- Python 3.6+
+- NumPy (for linear algebra)
+- Pandas (for data preprocessing)
+- Scikit-learn (for machine-learning)
+- Matplotlib (for data visualization)
+- Seaborn (for statistical data visualization)
+- SciPy (for scientific computing)
+- Statsmodels (statistical computation)

 The projects description are given in the readme document.
 The projects are divided into various categories listed below:-

 ## Contents